How Toku became the AI's answer for stablecoin payroll

 Three things made it work.
 The wedge: refusing to optimize for generic EOR prompts the category's leaders already owned, and going deep on the crypto-payroll cluster instead.
 The sequencing: building AI citation surfaces first (long-form resources, structured answers, programmatic compensation pages), not bolting AEO onto finished SEO content after the fact.
 The measurement discipline: Peec AI for AI visibility, GSC for Google ranking and impression growth, PostHog for first-touch lead attribution.
 If those datasets don't move together, the work isn't real.

-Engagement: ongoing since 2024 · Dual-track SEO/AEO growth partnership · toku.com
+Engagement: ongoing since 2024 · LoudFace's dual-track SEO/AEO program for B2B fintech and crypto · toku.com

 Frequently Asked Questions